ishandutta2007/cf-stats-enhancer/Readme.md

 ### Method 1: Developer Mode (Recommended for testing)

 1. **Download the extension files**:
-   - Create a new folder called `cf-stats-enhancer
+   - Create a new folder called `cf-stats-enhancer# cf-stats-enhancer